Contact Us

 for all Generations

-Dr. Janice Chism – Chair
+Dr. Janice Chism – Vice Chair

 Dr. Chism is a professor of Anthropology and Biology at Winthrop University.
 She obtained her BS in Anthropology and her Ph.D in Biological Anthropology from UC Berkley.
 Dr. Chism spent several years studying patas monkeys in Ghana and Kenya.
 She moved to Rock Hill from California in 1989 and has worked at Winthrop ever since.
 Currently, Dr. Chism is studying the red uacari monkeys and saki monkeys in Peru.